 OYAP is a specialized program that enables full time students who are 16 years of age or older (minimum of 16 high school credits completed) to explore careers in the skilled trades (earning co-op credits in related curriculum courses) while earning valuable workplace experience in an occupation that requires apprenticeship before they graduate from high school.
-High school students may be officially registered as apprentices in their trade area (Ministry of Advanced Education and Skills Development) and begin their post-secondary apprenticeship training program.
+High school students may be officially registered as apprentices in their trade area (Ministry of Labour, Training and Skills Development) and begin their post-secondary apprenticeship training program.
+The OYAP program:

 - tradespeople earn 3.1% more than the average Canadian

 - careers in the skilled trades reduce accumulated debt load from tuition fees

 - demand is rising quickly for tradespeople who have an aptitude in technology

 - the construction industry in Ontario is expected to rise by 43,000 workers from 2012 to 2020.
 An estimated 60,000 workers will be required to fill the anticipated labour shortage

 - employers who sponsor an OYAP participant (high school student exploring the trades) are exempt from journeyperson-to-apprentice ratio requirements and wage rates

 Students apply for Cooperative Education and complete a screening process (i.e. interviewed by co-op teacher)